dhawaljoh/dhawaljoh.github.io/index.md

 ## Research Interests
 <p align="justify" style="max-width:600px">
-My research focuses on mining idelogies and other latent variables in online forums to predict stance.
+My research focuses on mining relationships between events and temporal expressions from raw text data.
 More broadly, my interests lie at the intersection of Statistical Relational Learning, Natural Language Processing, and Machine Learning.
 Find more about the work I've done on my  <a href="/research/" target="_blank">research page</a>.
 </p>
 <!-- <center> <em><a class="tosu"> Scroll down for news! </a></em></center> -->